 There are three groups of people that have a tendency of putting their fingerprints all over your online reputation: rabid fans, haters and regular folk.

-Of the three, it would be nice if you could only hear from that first group of people.
+Of the three, wouldn't it be nice if you could only hear from that first group of people.
 Your Yelp, Google and Facebook profiles would be filled with nothing but five star reviews from people who think you're the best thing to come along since sliced bread.

 Womply looked at reviews and transactions data “for more than 200,000 U.S. small businesses in every state and across dozens of industries, including restaurants, salons, auto shops, medical and dental offices, retailers, and more.”
 The key difference between this study and others on reviews is local business transaction data.
 Womply was able to connect review and presence management best practices with revenue outcomes.Greg Sterling, Search Engine Land